abdulhadi112/AI-Assistant/README.md

 Jarvis-Ai-Assistant can perform tasks like:

-* AbdulHadisaid: Hey Jarvis
+* AbdulHadi said: Hey Jarvis

 * J.A.R.V.I.S :  hello sir, what can i do for you?

-* AbdulHadisaid: What's the time
+* AbdulHadi said: What's the time

 * J.A.R.V.I.S :  The current time is 12.32 am

-* AbdulHadisaid: What's the date
+* AbdulHadi said: What's the date

 * J.A.R.V.I.S :  Today's date is 02-06-2020

-* AbdulHadisaid: Remember that
+* AbdulHadi said: Remember that

 * J.A.R.V.I.S :  What do you want me to remember sir?

-* AbdulHadisaid : Your name is Jarvis!
+* AbdulHadi said : Your name is Jarvis!

 * J.A.R.V.I.S :  You told me to remember that "your name is Jarvis",I remember that now.

-* AbdulHadisaid: Do you know anything
+* AbdulHadi said: Do you know anything

 * J.A.R.V.I.S : You have said me to remember that "your name is Jarvis"

-* AbdulHadisaid: Take screenshot
+* AbdulHadi said: Take screenshot

 * J.A.R.V.I.S : Done